newstack-cloud/bluelink-provider-aws/README.md

-# Celerity Provider for AWS
+# Bluelink Provider for AWS

-The Celerity Provider plugin for AWS.
+The Bluelink Provider plugin for AWS.
 This plugin provides a collection of resources, data sources, custom variables, links and functions to interact with AWS services.

 ## Additional Documentation